 While support is speedy and responded with detailed help on any issue we had (including being unable to stream a region-free Netflix at first), there is ultimately no live support option.
 The only option you have is through the standard ‘helpdesk’ through a support ticket system.

-At the time of writing, we also found a special offer – around $2/month, with a 7-day money back guarantee.
+At the time of writing, we also found a special offer – $2.46/month annual plan, with a 7-day money-back guarantee.
 However, there’s no mention of how long that will last, or if it’s a limited-time offer for new subscribers.